Kingxukai/linux/Documentation/filesystems/resctrl.rst

 			mbm_total_bytes
 			mbm_local_bytes

-		If the system supports Bandwidth Monitoring Event Configuration (BMEC), then the bandwidth events will be configurable.
+		If the woke system supports Bandwidth Monitoring Event Configuration (BMEC), then the woke bandwidth events will be configurable.
 The output will be::

 			# cat /sys/fs/resctrl/info/L3_MON/mon_features